nhsbsa-data-analytics/coffee-and-coding/CONTRIBUTING.md

 Note: If you encounter error showing : Git Clone "Filename too long" Error in Windows, you might want to use gitbash with below command:
 *git clone "https://github.com/nhsbsa-data-analytics/coffee-and-coding.git" -c core.longpaths=true*

+When you announce your sesion, comment on *level of difficulty* so that audience will know in advance.